-Performance-based Assessment (Blackboard submission required).

-Assistive Technology Lesson Plan - Details for this assignment are provided in the Common Assignments section
+Performance-based Assessment (TK20 submission required).
+Details for this assignment are provided in the Common Assignments section

-Performance-based Common Assignments (No Blackboard submission required).
+Performance-based Common Assignments (No TK20 submission required).

-- 1. Class and Lab Participation as demonstrated by participation and utilization of lab time in an effective and efficient manner, and completion of in-class assignments handed in at the end of each class period.
-Each lab assignment is worth 2 points; the lowest grade or missed labs will be dropped from your final grade.
-(20 points) - 2.
-AT Evaluation Paper (Due 10/8): Students will choose a piece of assistive technology (hardware or software) to evaluate.
-A brief description of the software should precede a thorough review considering possible application within a chosen environment.
+- 1. Class and Lab Participation as demonstrated by participation and utilization of lab time in an effective and efficient manner, and completion of in-class assignments and reflections handed in at the end of each class period.
+Four of the lab assignments will be worth 2 points and four of the lab assignments will be worth 3 points (20 points) - 2.
+AT Evaluation Project (Due 4/11): Students will choose a piece of assistive technology (software or app) to evaluate.
+A thorough review using the appropriate checklist considering possible application within a chosen environment and a one page reflection will be due.
 Late projects will be penalized.
 Please refer to the scoring rubric for additional information on this assignment.
 (20 points) - 3.
-Video Tutorial (Due 11/5): Students will create a step-by-step video tutorial intended for guiding a new user with assistive technology software or hardware.
+Video Tutorial and Close Captioning (Due May 2): Students will create a step-by-step video tutorial intended for guiding a new user with assistive technology app, software or hardware.
 Some tutorials will be presented in class.
+After creating the video, students will close caption the video to make it more accessible for all users.
 Late projects will be penalized.
 Please refer to the scoring rubric for additional information on this assignment.
-(15 points) - 4.
-VoiceThread Show (Due 11/19): Students will be responsible for designing and implementing a VoiceThread show with the Fairfax County Public Schools VoiceThread subscription.
-Some VoiceThread shows will be presented in class.
-Late projects will be penalized.
-Please refer to the scoring rubric for additional information on this assignment.
-(15 points)
+(15 points video tutorial and 15 points close captioning = 30 points)

-- 5. Assistive Technology Instructional Lesson (Due 11/11): Students will design a lesson using an instructional or assistive technology of their choice.
+4. Assistive Technology Instructional Lesson (Due May 16): Students will design a lesson using an instructional or assistive technology of their choice.
 Some lessons will be presented in class.
 Late projects will be penalized.
 Please refer to the scoring rubric for additional information on this assignment.
+(30 points)

-(30 points) - This is the signature assignment for EDSE 517 and is submitted to Blackboard.
+\\This is the signature assignment for EDSE 517 and is submitted to Blackboard.\\

-AT Evaluation Paper (20 points): Due on October 8th
+AT Evaluation Project (20 points): Due on April 11

-Choose a piece of assistive technology (hardware or software) from our course assistive technology tools list to review.
+Choose a piece of assistive technology (software or app) from our course assistive technology tools list to review.
 If you are choosing a piece of software, it should be a fairly recent version of a Windows, iOS or Android application.
 Address the primary features of the assistive technology including accessibility and other topics addressed in class: Content, User Friendliness, Adult Management Features, Support Materials, and Value.
-The review should be 3-4 pages that can be used as a reference for a potential assistive technology user.
-A graphic representation of the AT should be included.
-Following the review should be a one-page reflection of your thoughts about the technology, including pros and cons, from your perspective.
+The review should be the General Checklist PLUS the checklist for a specific disability or the App Checklist.
+Following the review should be a one-page reflection of your thoughts about the software or app, including pros and cons, from your perspective.
 Ideas regarding classroom integration should be included.
 Late projects will be penalized.